 Institute for a Drug-Free Workplace - IDFW

-Phone: (703) 391-7222The IDFW is a national non-profit corporation who strives to preserve the rights of employers and employees in drug- and alcohol-abuse-prevention programs.
-It also serves to positively influence national policy in this area as well as offer resources on substance abuse detection, prevention, policy implementation and employee education.
+Phone: (703) 391-7222The IDFW is a national non-profit corporation that strives to preserve the rights of employers and employees in drug- and alcohol-abuse-prevention programs.
+It also serves to positively influence national policy in this area as well as offer resources on substance abuse detection, prevention, policy implementation, and employee education.

 Marijuana Anonymous World Services - MA

 Phone: (800) 766-6779Marijuana Anonymous is a self-supporting fellowship of men and women who use the principles of the Twelve Step Recovery Program founded by Alcoholics Anonymous to help others overcome addiction to marijuana.
 The only requirement for membership is the desire to stop using marijuana.

 Phone: (800) 477-6291Nar-Anon is a worldwide program whose members are relatives and friends who are concerned about the addiction or drug problem of another family member.
 Nar-Anon’s program of recovery is adapted from Narcotics Anonymous.